Who is a whistleblower?

 An evocation of the era of the 1912 Lloyd-La Follette Act, the historical baseline for whistleblower protection in the United States.

 Eight years later, the Dodd-Frank Act of 2010 created the SEC's whistleblower programme.
-It was the first to pay informants a share (10% to 30%) of the fines collected in a successful enforcement case.
+It was the first to pay informants a share (10% to 30%) of the fines collected in a successful case.
 That reward changed whistleblowing in the United States.
-It turned a purely moral act into something a person could actually afford to do.
+It turned a purely moral act into something a person could afford to do.

 Whistleblower laws today